After hearing one too many of my opinions, my wife said, “You need a blog.” Thus on May 22, 2005, The Lutheran Zephyr was born.

 My goal on this blog is simple: to offer semi-intelligent, heart-felt reflections on Christian ministry, faith, and life, as it happens.
 I use this blog for personal reflection and as a way to contribute to Christian conversation on various issues.
 I’m not ashamed to blurt out an idea and later get shot down by others who find the fallacy or heresy in my arguments (that’s happened more than once!).
 In that way this blog is designed not only to help me express my ideas, but to refine them and learn from others whose insight is keener and intellect crisper.
 And, for better or worse, this blog tracks the evolution of some of my thinking on various issues.
 I’m sure it contains some ideas that I would rethink today.
 (The fine print disclaimer explains the limitations of the blog.
 The Who is Chris? page describes some of my perspectives and background.)

 A lot has changed since I started this blog.
 In 2005, I wasn’t sure if I was going to become a pastor.
 In 2008, I was ordained.
-Since this blog began I have moved three times, served in five congregations (internship; congregations in Arlington, VA and Saint Paul, MN, and an interim position in Indianapolis, and now in Westfield, IN), been ordained, seen two of my three children born, run two marathons, seen the Phillies win a World Series, and shaved my head.
+Since this blog began I have moved three times, served in five congregations (internship; congregations in VA, MN, and IN), been ordained, seen two of my three children born, run two marathons, seen the Phillies win a World Series, and shaved my head.

 And a lot has changed with the internet since 2005, too.
 Facebook and Twitter emerged since then, and today many of the conversations that we once shared within the small but vibrant Lutheran blogosphere have now migrated to social media.
 My own posting on this blog declined rapidly around the time I joined Facebook, which is also around the time my family grew to three children and I was ordained.
 Life moved on, and technology advanced.
 Yet I keep this blog, even if it is used much less frequently than in the past.